Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Materials and Methods

 \subsection{Experimental details}

 \AlScN is grown by plasma-assisted MBE on around \SI{200}{\nano\meter} long AlN nanowire stems, self-assembled on 400\,nm-thick metallic TiN films, the latter described in our previous works \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,john_nanotechnology_2023}.
-The AlN nanowires exhibit Al-polarity, as determined previously by several methods \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,jaloustre_acsappl.nanomater._2021,buatip_acsappl.nanomater._2024}.
+The AlN nanowire stems exhibit Al-polarity, as determined previously by several methods \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,jaloustre_acsappl.nanomater._2021,buatip_acsappl.nanomater._2024}.
 To vary the composition of the growing \AlScN segments, we vary the Sc flux while keeping the Al and active N fluxes constant, as further detailed in Table\,\ref{tab:growthconditions}.
-The Sc flux was calibrated by determining the growth rate of ScN layers in the Sc-limited regime, while the active N flux was calibrated by determining the growth rate of GaN layers in the N-limited regime.
+The Al and Sc fluxes were calibrated by determining the growth rate of AlN and ScN layers in the Al- and Sc-limited regimes, respectively, while the active N flux was calibrated by determining the growth rate of GaN layers in the N-limited regime.
 All effusion cells are mounted with an angle of 38$^{\circ}$ with respect to the surface normal and growth is done under continuous sample rotation.
 The growth temperature of the wurtzite \AlScN nanowire ensembles is kept below 700\,$^{\circ}$C and successively reduced as a function of Sc content in order to avoid phase separation and optimize for highest crystalline quality (cf. Table\,\ref{tab:growthconditions}).
 Substrate temperatures above 500\,$^{\circ}$C were measured via optical pyrometry at 920\,nm, calibrated according to a procedure we established previously \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,john_nanotechnology_2023}.
 For lower temperatures, a thermocouple positioned 10\,mm behind the heater filament is used.
 Low-temperature calibration is based on the melting point of In, occurring at 156.6\,$^{\circ}$C. Intermediate temperatures are estimated by a linear interpolation between pyrometric data and the In melting point.
 The crystallinity of the growing nanowires is monitored by RHEED, using an acceleration voltage of 20\,kV.